Mathematical Modeling and Scientific Computing

 - to the creation and mathematical analysis of models

-- to develop numerical methods and algorithms for the optimal control of ordinary and distributed systems
+- to developing numerical methods and algorithms for the optimal control of ordinary and distributed systems

-- on elasticity theory, hydrodynamics, thermodynamics and homogenization theory
+- to elasticity theory, hydrodynamics, thermodynamics and homogenization theory

 Botkin's results from numerous scientific projects have been published in more than 200 works and are well deservedly acknowledged by experts.